adwaykanhere/adwaykanhere.github.io/_pages/about.md

 Apart from cardio I indulge in Ableton sessions where film-score strings merge with indian classical strings like the santoor and sitar, and emerge as something my neighbors describe “formally interesting.”
 I also enjoy cooking, because my smoke alarm sometimes doubles as a kitchen timer; and if friends arrive for the food they stay for the impromptu debate on whether prompt engineering and vibe coding should be on my résumé.

 Once a month I also attempt a full digital detox in the mountains.
 No Wi-Fi, no federated anything - just me, my playlist, and whatever existential bug reports nature files.
-It’s amazing how well my brain's neural networks converge when the only feedback loop is nature telling you to chill.
+It’s amazing how well our brain's neural networks converge when the only feedback loop is nature telling you to chill.